Colorado State Capitol: Materials

 The superstructure of the building was constructed using granite from the Aberdeen Quarry near Gunnison, Colorado.
 Approximately 280000 cuft or 24,000 tons of the granite were quarried for the building.
 This gray granite forms the exterior of the building.
 The interior of the building uses a large amount of Colorado Rose Onyx, a rare rose marble from a quarry near Beulah, Colorado.
 The amount used in the building consumed the entire known supply.
 White Yule Marble from the quarries near Marble, Colorado was also used throughout the capitol for the floors.
 Many designs have been found in the marble including an image resembling George Washington and another of Molly Brown.

 Many of the windows are made of stained glass, depicting people or events related to the history of Colorado.
 The halls are decorated with portraits of every president of the United States, with all the presidents from George Washington to George W. Bush being painted by Lawrence Williams.
-Painter Sarah A. Boardman took over from Williams, and has since painted Barack Obama, Donald Trump, and Joe Biden as well.
+Painter Sarah A. Boardman took over from Williams, and has since painted Barack Obama and the original portrait of Donald Trump, which was removed after Trump criticized it and replaced with one by Arizonan artist Vanessa Horabuena.
+Colorado artist Kirsten Savage painted President Joe Biden's portrait.
 One of the contractors for the construction of the Colorado State Capitol building was Illinois building contractor William Douglas Richardson, who was the president of the W. D. Richardson Construction Company.
 Richardson had participated in numerous major building contracts throughout the United States, and was interconnected with the Jacob Bunn and John Whitfield Bunn network of corporations.